JFWooten4/free-markets/group/stellar/decentralizing-docs/README.md

 [^cb]: After watching the inagural [Lumenaut videos](https://www.youtube.com/playlist?list=PLWUFvhKuc_5u1sQsz-FAmRgFf9HEhyqj-) through Coinbase Earn in 2017, making [some trades](https://wooten.link/scam), and reading the [whitepaper](https://whitepaper.io/document/2/stellar-whitepaper).

-# Background
+# Initial Reactions

 Your brief review points bring up some material background which seem relevant in the context of this PR and other discussions or issues previously referencing it.
 Accordingly, might I sharte my overarching throughts about the specific items you brought up? 💬 SNamely, I am not and do not consider myself to be a coder.

 All of the production applications I've wetritten are in Pyhton, which is why I mapped out the basic premise like that first.
-After that, I'm onto ChatGPT and such to translate the info as requested. 👩‍💻 I think there are some challenges on that side because it doesn't seem to understand how go account address resolution works&mdash;something I understand you've actually trained a model around for more accurate results in all languages.
+After that, I'm [onto ChatGPT](https://chatgpt.com/share/670bd0da-d364-8010-8754-ae5035b50a37) and such to preliminarily translate the info as requested. 👩‍💻 I think there are some challenges on that side because it doesn't seem to understand how go account address resolution works&mdash;something I understand you've actually trained a model around for more accurate results in all languages.

 Like other community embers, I am much more of a writer and strategist, outside of my true call in asset management.
 And I belive these educational skillsets are crucial to widespread aoption of the network.
 Given the sunsetting of SCF education grands `by my present understanding`, might I share some more thoughts on the documentation, governance, and progress of Stellar? 🌌

 # An Abundant Network Opportunity

 I think you more than anyone have seen firsthand just how creative our communiy can be given adequate resources.
-Particularly, it's my understanding that many projects solicit your consultation because of your active, generous, and timely support on Discord. 💜 The incredible reality of this work is that it enables specialization, a tool so crucial to efficiecnt capitlist society.
+Particularly, it's my understanding that many projects solicit your consultation because of your active, generous, and timely support on Discord. 💜 The incredible reality of this work is that it enables specialization, a tool so crucial to efficiecnt capitlist society.[^xdr]

 ## Fostering Directness